-As experts in delivering our clients market-leading WordPress hosting solutions, we have first-hand experience using these types of cloud services.
+As experts in delivering our clients market-leading hosting solutions, we have first-hand experience using these types of cloud services.
 On top of discussing building a cloud deployment, we’ll also take a detailed look at the key considerations that accompany these services, like customer support, global infrastructure, billing, and pricing structures.

 Use the navigation below to move between the sections:

 - Billing and pricing